 The Bishop and the Dead Sea Serpent, 1891.
 Readers of Heuvelmans' tome, along with The Case for the Sea-Serpent (1930) by R.T.Gould, there was a kerfuffle in the Britain press when The Times received a cablegram declaring:

 Notably absent from all this was the initial report in the Australian press.
-It appears the transfer of newspapers between Britain and Australia at the time was distinctly one-way, with the result that British journalists never got to see the original pages of their antipodean counterparts.
+The Times eventually referred to the Australian reports when they arrived, but no-one has actually cited any of them verbatim.
 It is about time this was rectified, so I shall hereby reproduce a typical article, that of the Evening News (Sydney), Friday 6 November 1891, on page 5.
 You will note that this was the same date as The Times' article.

 At once, you might notice a few things missing from the story:The Sea Serpent Found at LastA BISHOP THE DISCOVERAdelaide, Friday.- A remarkable discovery of a sea serpent is reported.
 The Bishop of Adelaide, writing from Avoid Point, near Coffin Bay, to a friend here, says that while riding along the sea beach he came across a dead sea serpent.
 The animal was about 60 feet [18 m] long, and had a head 5 feet [1½ m] long, like that of an enormous snake, with two blowholes on the top.
 There were no teeth in the jaws.
 The body was round, and the tail resembled that of a whale.
 The bishop says it was the most extraordinary animal he ever beheld.
 As this discovery is vouched for by a bishop, there will be some inclination to believe that the sea serpent has been found at last.